 Frequently Asked Questions

 Yes.
-In fact, we’d call them essential, at least if you value your crypto stocks.
-While hot wallets are decent enough protection, the top Bitcoin wallets are universally hardware solutions or cold wallets.
+In fact, we’d call them essential, at least if you value your crypto assets.
+While a software wallet is decent enough protection, the top Bitcoin wallets are universally hardware solutions or cold wallets.

 Not really.
-Due to the complexity of the private keys used with hardware wallets, it would take hackers who are in possession of NASA-grade supercomputers decades to crack the encryption using brute force methods.
-There have been cases of exploitable vulnerabilities noticed in some wallets in the past, but these were quickly patched out.
+Due to the complexity of each private key used with hardware wallets, it would take hackers who possess NASA-grade supercomputers decades to crack the encryption using brute force methods.
+There have been cases of exploitable vulnerabilities noticed in some wallets in the past, but these were quickly eradicated.

 There is no single best hardware wallet for every need.
 Depending on your preferences and budget, there are several great cryptocoin wallets to consider.
-Anything from Trezor or Ledger is a safe bet, but you can also check our other reviews to find other great models such as KeepKey and the SecuX STONE.
+Anything from Trezor or Ledger belongs to the safest crypto wallet category and is a safe bet, but you can also check our other reviews to find other great models such as KeepKey and the SecuX STONE.

 Your email address will not be published.